 “No.” Sigbjorn paused, catching a glimpse of Tomas’ soaked bandage.
 “I think he’s dead.”

 Marteinn guffawed and thrust a finger at the mute.
 “You weakling!”

-However, Aron stood and ran over to his friend’s side, his expression full of concern.
+However, Aron stood and ran over to his comrade’s side, his expression full of concern.
 After checking his breath, the youth felt for a heartbeat, his jaw dropping.
 “He’s… he’s gone.”

 “Maybe we could prop him outside with a horn and a sign that reads, ‘Welcome to Sigbjorn’s!’”
 Marteinn offered.
 The varl found the idea amusing.

 “Hey, enough jokes already.
 He was a comrade,” Aron said, balling a fist.
 “Are we at least going to bury him?”

 Sigbjorn sighed and set his stein down, pointing a finger at the mug as he rose.
 “Don’t move, I’ll be back real soon.”

 Near the nameless river’s edge, they placed several logs and sticks, and laid Tomas’ remains upon the bed.
 At his side they placed his spear, a capped drinking horn, and a purse with a few coins inside.
 It was paltry, but all they could spare.